Of all the

 darker or sadder elements during this sequence have the misfortune of feeling

-rushed, and it just doesn’t deliver quiet the same impact of the over films I’ve
+rushed, and it just doesn’t deliver quiet the same impact of the other films I’ve

 seen.
 The epilogue thankfully is great, and once again proves why Alistair Sims